forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 Einstein for Developers is disabled by default in new Code Builder environments to allow for auditing of enablement of Salesforce Generative AI functionality.
 To enable this extension in a new environment:

 1. Go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`.
 2. Click the Einstein icon in the status bar and enable the extension.

+Telemetry can be disabled once the extension is enabled.

 ### Use Einstein for Developers in a Scratch Org